Sourdough Cinnamon Rolls with Brown Butter Cream Cheese Frosting

 Add a pinch of salt and a teaspoon of vanilla extract to the bowl until incorporated.

-Pulse in the powdered sugar slowly on the lowest speed (on and off, on and off quickly) until it is safe to remove the towel.
+Pulse in the powdered sugar slowly on the lowest speed (on and off, on and off quickly).
 Mix the frosting for a couple minutes until all of the sugar is combined and you have a fluffy, decadent frosting.

 Spatula stirring brown butter cream cheese frosting in bowl